Bergen County Divorce Lawyers

-Division of marital property – Assets and debts acquired during the marriage are community property owned equally by each spouse, and the judge’s job is to divide that community property as equally as possible between the spouses, or in a manner that is “just and right.”
+- Division of marital property – Assets and debts acquired during the marriage are marital property owned equally by each spouse, and the judge’s job is to divide that marital property as equally as possible between the spouses, or in a manner that is “just and right.”

-Alimony – The judge may require one party to pay alimony (spousal support or maintenance) to the other party for a period of time or even permanently to allow each former spouse to maintain the standard of living they had during the marriage.
+- Alimony – The judge may require one party to pay alimony (spousal support or maintenance) to the other party with limited or open duration to allow each former spouse to maintain the standard of living they had during the marriage.
 Courts may also award rehabilitative alimony to help a former spouse get on one’s feet financially or reimbursement alimony to pay back an ex-spouse for contributions made to the other’s education or career.

-If both spouses can agree on how all of these issues should be resolved, they can create and sign a marital settlement agreement that will be reviewed by a judge and if approved, incorporated into the divorce judgment.
-The New Jersey family law attorneys at Herbert & Weiss are skilled at finding creative solutions and can help you work with your spouse to obtain a divorce agreement that satisfactorily resolves all applicable issues in the divorce.
+If with the assistance of the attorneys, both spouses can agree on how all of these issues should be resolved, then your attorney can prepare a marital settlement agreement to be incorporated into the divorce judgment.
+The New Jersey family law attorneys at Herbert & Weiss, LLP are skilled at finding creative solutions and can help you work with your spouse to obtain a divorce agreement that satisfactorily resolves all applicable issues in the divorce.

 In the event that any issues are contested and cannot be resolved, our New Jersey divorce lawyers are prepared to represent your interests in court and advocate strongly for a result that respects your rights and meets your needs.
 We offer high-quality, professional advice and representation reasonably priced to give you the help you need while going through a difficult time.

-Call Herbert & Weiss in Englewood for Assistance in a New Jersey Divorce
+Call Herbert & Weiss, LLP in Englewood for Assistance in a New Jersey Divorce

-For sound advice and excellent representation in your New Jersey divorce, contact Herbert & Weiss at 201-440-6300 for a consultation with experienced, knowledgeable and dedicated Englewood family law attorneys.
+For sound advice and excellent representation in your New Jersey divorce, contact Herbert & Weiss, LLP at (201) 500-2151 for a consultation with experienced, knowledgeable, and dedicated Bergen County divorce attorneys.